infection/site/src/guide/usage.md

 * `tmpDir` - Optional.
 It's a folder where Infection creates its configs, caches and other stuff.
 It may be useful for people who doesn't have access to the default system temporary folder and/or doesn't have write permissions.
 Either absolute `/tmp/folder` or relative `var/cache` paths can be used.
 * `phpUnit` - optional key
   * `configDir` - custom directory path with `phpunit.xml.dist` file.
 This is useful for example for old Symfony app, where `phpunit.xml.dist` is located at `./app`
   * `customPath` - custom path to PHPUnit executable.
 This is useful when you run tests by external shared phar file that is located outside project root.
+Relative paths are relative to the configuration file.
 * `ignoreMsiWithNoMutations` - optional key, whether to ignore MSI violations with zero mutations
 * `minMsi` - optional key, a value for the Minimum Mutation Score Indicator (MSI) percentage value
 * `minCoveredMsi` - optional key, a value for the Minimum Covered Code Mutation Score Indicator (MSI) percentage value